treangenlab/radmicrobes/session3/README.md

 For a quick example, we are going to use ARLG-3179 and ARLG-3180 assemblies as input for the mlst command using another `for loop` structure:

 ```
+cd ~/Documents/GitHub/radmicrobes/session3/Files/assemblies
-for file in *fasta;do mlst $file >> kpneumoniae_mlst.tsv;done
+for file in $(cat ./../assembly_list.tsv);do mlst ${file}_prokka_dir/${file}_prokka.fna >> ./../Analysis/kpneumoniae_mlst.tsv;done
 ```
+As you can see, this output provides a simple, tab delimited file with filename, species, ST, and allele IDs.
+Importantly, we can see that using both the PubMLST API as well as the MLST tool, that we get consistent results!

 #### AMRFinderPlus

-There are many database reference tools that can be used to detect antimicrobial resistance (AMR) genes such as:
+When it comes to strain-level analysis, we are typically interested in genomic features of that specific organism.
+In the case of our current analysis, we know that our organisms of interest are multi-drug resistant, clinical *K. pneumoniae* isolates.
+Thus, we may be specifically interested in understanding (1) what the antimicrobial resistant (AMR) genomic determinants are and (2) are there any other genomic factors such as virulence genes that may be cause for concern.
+There are many database reference tools that can be used to detect AMR genes such as:

   - [ABRicate](https://github.com/tseemann/abricate)
   - [ResFinder](https://cge.food.dtu.dk/services/ResFinder/)

-AMRFinderPlus has become a gold standard for the identification of AMR genes using bacterial genome assemblies.
-Hosted through the National Center for Biotechnology Information (NCBI), AMRFinderPlus provides additional tools for species specific point mutations conferring resistance as well as allows for the option of detecting stress response and virulence genes associated with particular organisms.
-We are again going to use ARLG-3179 and ARLG-3180 assemblies as input examples with `prokka-v1.14.5` annotated files as input (*N.B.*, Dr. Baptista will go through annotation and output files in the following section in more detail).
+AMRFinderPlus has become one of my favorite tools for the identification of AMR genes using bacterial genome assemblies.
+Hosted through the National Center for Biotechnology Information (NCBI), AMRFinderPlus provides additional context to AMR that many previous AMR detection tools lacked.
+For example, in addition to detecting AMR genes that may be acquired through horizontal gene transfer (HGT), AMRFinderPlus allows for the detection of species specific point mutations conferring resistance as well as the option of detecting stress response and virulence genes associated with particular organisms.
+Importantly, this program and corresponding databases are updated consistently through NCBI.

+We are again going to use ARLG-3179 and ARLG-3180 assemblies as examples with `prokka-v1.14.5` annotated files as input (*N.B.*, Dr. Baptista will go through annotation and output files in the following section in more detail).
 One of the first good practice steps after setting up AMRFinderPlus is to update the database as NCBI regularly provides updates in between AMRFinderPlus releases:

 `
 amrfinder --update